pdimens/harpy/Modules/Align/bwa.md

 what this value does.

 ## Quality filtering
-The `--quality` argument filters out alignments below a given $MQ$ threshold.
+The `--min-quality` argument filters out alignments below a given $MQ$ threshold.
 The default, `30`, keeps alignments that are at least 99.9% likely correctly mapped.
 Set this value to `1` if you only want alignments removed with
 $MQ = 0$ (0% likely correct).
 You may also set it to `0` to keep all alignments for diagnostic purposes.
 The plot below shows the relationship between $MQ$ score and the likelihood the alignment is correct and will serve to help you decide